Thousands Flood Bengaluru To Protest DK Shivakumar's Arrest, Traffic Hit

 The prominent Vokkaliga leader was arrested on September 3, nearly a year after the investigation agency first launched its probe on the basis of a report submitted by the Income Tax department.
 Mr Shivakumar had filed a petition against the summons in the Karnataka High Court, only to see it dismissed on August 29.

 The traffic police issued advisories and arranged for diversions as thousands of protesters marched from the National College grounds in Basavanagudi to Freedom Park.
-Although Janata Dal Secular chief Deve Gowda and his son -- former Chief Minister HD Kumaraswamy -- were also supposed to participate in the protest march, they failed to turn up apparently owing to last-minute commitments.
+Although Janata Dal Secular chief Deve Gowda and his son -- former Chief Minister HD Kumaraswamy -- were also expected to participate in the protest march, they did not turn up.

+"I was not invitated to the protest, and there was a pre-scheduled programme I needed to attend.
+They conducted this event in a hurry, without bringing it to my notice.
+I would also have participated if they had informed me about it," said HD Kumaraswamy, also a prominent Vokkaliga leader, adding that he was in danger of being targeted by probe agencies too.

 Mr Shivakumar, who has gained repute as the Congress' chief troubleshooter over the years, had earlier thanked his supporters for organising the protest march but advised them against indulging in violence or vandalism.
 "I wholeheartedly thank leaders, supporters, well-wishers and friends who have organised a massive protest in my support in Bengaluru.
 I humbly request that the protest be peaceful and doesn't cause any inconvenience to citizens.
 Please ensure that public property isn't harmed," a tweet from his official account read.